Dan has always done his own auto repairs whether on motorcycles, boats, cars, or even motorhomes.

 The MFD has a problem, though, in that it is addictive!
 I generally leave it on the energy screen showing the energy usage and have to fight myself not to watch it all the time.
 I like to know what the engine and electric motors are doing as that knowledge can help increase gas mileage, but that is no reason to watch the screen instead of the road.

 Many of the screens I seldom use.
 Most necessary audio controls are mounted on the steering wheel, for instance.
 The telephone may be used with voice control or the speed dial section; all other functions are blocked off while moving.
-Climate controls for on, off and temperature setting are on the steering wheel, so for the most part that is what I use.
+Climate controls for on, off and temperature settings are on the steering wheel, so for the most part that is what I use.

 Toyota Prius Options

-Our new Toyota Prius came equipped with all the options offered except a touring package and I will try to cover them all.
+Our new Toyota Prius came equipped with all the options offered except a touring package, and I will try to cover them all.

 First on the list is the GPS map.
 I am a fan of these and own an aftermarket one for my other car.
 I am disappointed in the one supplied for the Prius, however.
 I love the large touch screen, but the maps are poor and route instructions worse.
-Main roads in my area that have been here for decades are not shown and I have had the talking girl inside guide me 10 miles out of my way rather than take a primary rural road.
+Main roads in my area that have been here for decades are not shown, and I have had the talking girl inside guide me 10 miles out of my way rather than take a primary rural road.
 The GPS has always gotten me where I wanted to go (if it has the road) but seldom in the manner I would like.
 New destinations cannot be set while moving, even with a passenger along.
-Upgrades at around $200 are ridiculous and I don't expect to ever purchase one unless I can find it one on eBay that is a few years out of date.
-On the plus side it can be voice controlled, although that usually isn't worth the time, and the system will maintain its position when losing signal (downtown high rises, tunnels, etc.).
+Upgrades at around $200 are ridiculous and I don't expect to ever purchase one unless I can find one on eBay that is a few years out of date.
+On the plus side, it can be voice-controlled, although that usually isn't worth the time, and the system will maintain its position when losing signal (downtown high rises, tunnels, etc.).
 Given that I can find an upgrade in the next year or three I will probably keep using the system; I like the large screen that much.
-Comically, I once left the system powered up during a ferry boat ride and for 3 hours it told me to "make a U turn" even while showing us in the middle of the ocean.
+Comically, I once left the system powered up during a ferry boat ride and for 3 hours it told me to "make a U-turn" even while showing us in the middle of the ocean.

 The 6 speaker, 6 CD audio system sounds very good to me, but again a real audiophile would probably want something else.
 Steering wheel controls are available for volume and channel.
-Part of the system is a bluetooth hookup to cell phones and is a very much appreciated option.
+Part of the system is a Bluetooth hookup to cell phones and is a very much appreciated option.
 I hate using a cell while driving.

-Probably the option I like the most is the Toyota's smartkey system.
-There is no key; instead I carry a remote like any other car except that I leave the remote in my pocket (or buried in the bottom of my wife's purse).
+Probably the option I like the most is Toyota's SmartKey system.
+There is no key; instead, I carry a remote like any other car except that I leave the remote in my pocket (or buried in the bottom of my wife's purse).
 Upon approaching the car with the remote in my pocket the interior lights come on.
 As I reach my fingers behind the door handle or touch the hatchback release the doors unlock and the door will open.
 (There is a small door key inside the remote fob in case the fob batteries go dead and the entire fob can be inserted into a slot in the car to start the Prius).
 To start the car, still with the remote in my pocket, simply push the "power" button.
 I'm kind of a techie - the idea sounded nifty before I ever used it and now I would hate to do without it.